 A construction CRM consolidates all project data— bids, schedules, client communications, team assignments, financials— into a single system with real-time visibility.
 It replaces the scattered information currently spread across email, multiple spreadsheets, and team members' heads.

-Construction-specific CRMs require less customization than generic systems because they're designed around bid cycles, project phases, and site coordination.
+Construction-specific CRMs require less customization6 than generic systems because they're designed around bid cycles, project phases, and site coordination.
 That means faster onboarding and quicker time to value.

 Who uses the CRM in a construction firm: